 Experts aren’t sure why the tongue sometimes stops shedding dead skin cells, but it may be related to:

 - Poor oral hygiene.
-Dead skin cells are more likely to accumulate on the tongue if you aren’t regularly brushing your teeth and tongue or rinsing out your mouth.
+Dead skin cells are more likely to accumulate on the tongue if you’re not regularly brushing your teeth and tongue or rinsing your mouth.

 - Low saliva production.
 Saliva helps you swallow dead skin cells.
 When you don’t produce enough saliva, these dead skin cells can hang around on your tongue.